bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-crazyflie-brushless.md

 {% endsi_step %}

-{% si_step update firmware in the Crazyflie; update-fw %}
-To make sure that your Crazyflie has all the latest features you should always update the firmware to the newest version.
-To find out how you can check out the client user-guide [here](/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/#firmware-upgrade).

-{% endsi_step %}

 {% si_step connect to the Crazyflie; connect-pc-client %}
 * In the Crazyflie client click the __Scan__ button in top left corner.
 The radio settings for your Crazyflie is displayed in the drop-down list.